Nazoon/Raytracing-Final-Assignment/README.md

 ## Usage

-To see this project's output, you must set up as follows:
+To see this project's output, you must first set up as follows:

 1. `cd` to `source/`
 2. `mkdir build-release`, then `cd build-release`